guimachiavelli/01/src/text/train-station.md

 Looking to please a smooth round firm bubblebutt.

 SMOKE SOME 420 and make me smoke your pole .
-GRAB ME BY MY HEAD...........
-AND PUSH YOUR COCK IN TO MY MOUTH, FUCK ME FACE, MAKE ME DROOL ON YOUR COCK AS YOU HOLD MY HEAD ON IT AND CONTROL ME TO SUCK IT THE WAY YOU WANT.
+ AND CONTROL ME TO SUCK IT THE WAY YOU WANT.

 SLAP YOUR BALLS AGAINST MY CHIN.
 I